clabrugere/pytorch-scarf/README.md

 Implementation of [SCARF: Self-Supervised Contrastive Learning using Random Feature Corruption](https://arxiv.org/abs/2106.15147) in Pytorch.

-It learns a representation of tabular data using contrastive learning.
-It is inspired from SimCLR as it uses the same architecture and loss.
+The model learns a representation of tabular data using contrastive learning.
+It is inspired from SimCLR and uses a similar architecture and loss.

 # Install